 Earning your PMP certification will prepare you for a lucrative career as a project manager and demonstrate that you have the tools, skills, and knowledge to work efficiently and effectively.

 Online PMP certification courses can help you become eligible for PMP certification and gain the knowledge you need to pass the exam.
-The online PMP certification program from UMass Amherst is aligned with the PMP certification and IASSC-Lean Six Sigma.
+The online PMP certification program from Simplilearn, in collaboration with the University of Massachusetts, is aligned with the PMP certification and IASSC-Lean Six Sigma.
 You can take live online interactive classes and achieve real-world results through capstone projects.

 The online bootcamp takes six months to complete and covers the following topics: